This blog is sponsored by EQ Bank.

-There’s no definite blueprint on how to build an emergency fund, but there are some universal techniques and approaches to saving that can make your journey to creating one more effective.
+An emergency fund is a fundamental component of personal finance and a surefire way of stabilizing your financial future.
+And while there’s no definite blueprint on how to build an emergency fund, there are some universal truths and approaches to saving that can make your journey to creating one more effective.

 - Major car repairs.

-Why should you have an emergency fund?
+How much should you save in an emergency fund?

-How much should you keep in an emergency fund?
+Where you should keep an emergency fund

 How to build an emergency fund